 In the first conversation from the 4th set of the wiretapping scandal Protugjer and Jankuloska discuss how they should organize journalists close to the government to brief them about the “Telekom” case, whereupon they define the journalists who will attend the briefing.
 They end the conversation joking about “Caci”.

 The next conversation is between Latas and the Minister of Culture, Kancheska – Milevska, and the Minister expresses her discontent because Sitel TV station did not broadcast the materials she solicited, whereupon Latas replies that VMRO-DPMNE and the Prime Minister solicit too many materials for broadcasting, and then he says that 7 out of 12 news reports have been ordered by VMRO-DPMNE.
-Due to that fact, TV’s editor-in-chief says, Sitel’s news is like a humdrum rubber Johnny, VMRO-DPMNE’s propaganda”.
+Due to that fact, TV’s editor-in-chief says, Sitel’s news is like a condom for VMRO-DPMNE’s propaganda”.
 However, Latas accepts the new order for the next news edition.

 Next, we hear a conversation between Jankuloska and her deputy Ivo Kotevski in which they talk about Lile from MTV (Macedonian Television), who wanted to host a show, so he had bothered Bachanov.
 Jankuloska says that if Lile continues, she could easily be sacked from MTV.